This herbed potato salad is low-effort and high-impact. Plus, no mayo means you can let it sit out at picnics and barbecues.

 - One 3.5-ounce jar capers, drained*

-- 3 tablespoons extra virgin olive oil or unrefined Ukrainian sunflower oil
+- 3 tablespoons extra virgin olive oil or Ukrainian unrefined sunflower oil

-- 1 tablespoon Dijon mustard*
+- 1 tablespoon Dijon or brown mustard

-- 2 teaspoons fresh lemon juice*
+- 1 tablespoon fresh lemon juice

 - Freshly ground black pepper, to taste